adepierre/Botcraft/README.md

 - (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...) and entities (bounding box only)
 - Bot programming with a behaviour tree system (see [the wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
 - Bot control with mouse and keyboard
-- ⚠️ For 1.19+, botcraft can connect to servers with enforce-secure-profile=true, but you'll be kicked if you send a chat message (signed chat is not implemented yet). ⚠️
+- ⚠️ For 1.19.1+, botcraft can connect to servers with enforce-secure-profile=true, but you'll be kicked if you send a chat message (signed chat is only implemented on 1.19 yet). ⚠️

 Available bot behaviours includes:
 - Path finding (including ladder/scaffholding climbing)